 Kids need to be carried when they are little.
 Before they can walk, it’s the only way you can get them around.
 But even after they start moving, you still cannot avoid constantly bending over to scoop them up.
 Whether to keep them from running into the street or to keep them headed in the right direction, parenting means hauling around an ever growing child, and that means your back will start to hurt.

 One of the most common areas to be affected by all that carrying is the upper back.
 The muscles in between the shoulder blades get overworked and can get painful themselves or they can pull the upper rib joints out of place.
-When the rib joints get stuck, pain can travel to the front of the chest (called costochondritis) or can cause shoulder problems.
+When the rib joints get stuck, pain travels to the front of the chest (called costochondritis) or causes shoulder problems.

-The baby bucket is one of the worst offenders.
+The baby bucket is one of the worst offenders for pain in new moms and dads.
 In theory, it is a great invention, allowing you to move a sleeping baby from the car to the stroller.
 In practice, though, it is an ergonomic nightmare.
 The handle forces you to hold it away from your body multiplying the weight of the carrier.
 Another common option to hold the carrier is to hook the handle in your elbow.
 This choice is even worse, as it pulls on the muscles of the upper back and neck, while compressing the nerves in the elbow.
 Neck pain and possibly tingling or numbness in the arm (similar to sciatica) can result.

 My best advice to lessen the strain from all the carrying is to keep the weight as close to your body as possible.
 Start a lift by bending down with your knees, hold baby close and stand up with your legs.
-Switch sides frequently so one side does not get overloaded.
+Switch sides frequently so you don’t overload one side.
 And, use the carrier only to go from car to stroller.
 If you will be carrying it longer than that take the baby out of the basket.

 Sleeping is never the same after children arrive.
-At best, your sleep is disturbed making sure they keep breathing at night, but a difficult sleeper can have you up feeding them every few hours.
-Awkward sleeping positions are one of the most common reasons for lower back pain and neck pain.
+At best, your sleep is disturbed making sure they keep breathing at night.
+But, a difficult sleeper can also have you up feeding them every few hours.
+Awkward sleeping positions are one of the most common reasons for lower back pain and neck pain in new moms.

 Pillow positioning is an important consideration for all sleepers, but it is doubly important for parents who might get stuck in one position all night as your small human takes up four times their expected size in bed space.
 See my article on how to sleep for ideas on how to set your neck up for a comfortable night.

 You never imagine the awkward positions you will end up in to feed a baby.
-Breast feeding or bottle feeding, you will sometimes do anything to avoid disturbing the baby once they start eating.
-The leaning forward with hunched shoulders routine is tough on your entire spine, especially your upper back.
+Breastfeeding or bottle feeding, you will sometimes do anything to avoid disturbing the baby once they start eating.
+Leaning forward with hunched shoulders is tough on your entire spine, especially your upper back.
 It duplicates the worst of computer posture, and causes some of the same problems.

 The most important factor in reducing pain while sitting and feeding a baby is to keep your shoulders back and down.
 With this posture, the spine has a counterbalance to even out the weight distribution front to back in your body.
 It also takes pressure off your neck, which can lead to headaches.
 Try using a pillow to help support the baby, rather that cradling her in your forearms when feeding.